 - As an Erasmus+ student, you can apply for an Erasmus+ grant which you can use to help cover additional living and travel costs during your stay abroad.

 - The grant amount is determined annually by Nuffic, the Dutch organisation for internationalisation in education, and is linked to the destination country.

 - The available amounts for a traineeship/internship exchange are shown below per destination.

 - The grant is awarded based on the actual duration of the stay abroad.
 This year, there is no maximum grant period.

 Denmark, Finland, Iceland, Ireland, Luxembourg, Sweden, United Kingdom, Liechtenstein, Norway

-Austria, Belgium, Germany, France, Italy, Greece, Spain, Cyprus, the Netherlands, Malta, Portugal
+Austria, Belgium, Germany, France, Italy, Greece, Spain, Cyprus, Malta, Portugal

-Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Romania, Slovakia, Slovenia, former Yugoslav Republic of Macedonia, Turkey
+Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Romania, Slovakia, Slovenia, North Macedonia, Turkey

 Am I eligible for an Erasmus+ grant?